The 25 Essential Wizkid Songs

-"Soweto Baby" with DJ Maphorisa & DJ Buckz
+"Soweto Baby" w/ Dj Maphorisa & Dj Buckz

 Nigeria meets South Africa in "Soweto Baby," a hard-grooving collaboration between Wizkid and SA's DJ Maphorisa and DJ Buckz.
 Maphorisa and Wiz would link up again a year later for "One Dance."

-"Bend Down Pause" with Runtown & Walshy Fire
+"Bend Down Pause" w/ Runtown & Walshy Fire

 Wizkid was featured on Runtown's massive "Bend Down Pause," which also featured Major Lazer's Walshy Fire, who calls this track "the very first time that Nigeria and Jamaica have ever linked up."
 Whether that's true or not, this song was lighting up parties on both sides of the Atlantic.